perl6/problem_solver_tutorial/chapter/text0.md

 -------------------

 Welcome,
 to this hands on tour through the more often needed parts of this vast and beautiful programming language.
 You can find here:

    - syntax knowledge:
    - bits of deeper understanding for the design decisions:
    - room for own experiments:
    - a hopefully useful application:
-   - a taste of the full capabilities
+   - a taste of the full capabilities of Perl 6
    - sources for further learning (docs and more)